represent

 常見錯誤

-The lawyer will represent for Mrs. Chen in court.
+My lawyer will present me in court.

-The lawyer will represent Mrs. Chen in court.
+My lawyer will represent me in court.

 2.動詞及物B2